Pollyanna: 1971 film

 The Turkish musical drama comedy film Hayat Sevince Güzel (literally: "Loving makes life beautiful"), is loosely based on Pollyanna.
 The film stars Turkish actress Zeynep Degirmencioglu.

-The name of Pollyanna was changed to "Ayşecik" to cash in on Değirmencioğlu's status in Turkish pop culture with her signature and title role of Ayşecik in the Ayşecik film franchise.
-This was a common practice in her career as she frequently played the character Ayşecik in other Turkish adaptations of existing films, such as The Wizard of Oz.

-The plot of the film is consistent with the Disney adaptation, but certain key features are different, such as the addition of musical numbers and the absence of the prisms.
-This adaptation does, however, follow the Disney version by having Ayşecik fall from a tree (instead of being hit by a motorcar).
-Also, Ayse'nin Teyzesi (based on Aunt Polly) is considerably younger in this adaptation, and Ayşecik is about 16, whereas Pollyanna is 11 in the original novel.

 1973 serial

 The BBC produced a six-part TV serial in 1973 starring Colyton Grammar School pupil Elizabeth Archard as Pollyanna and Elaine Stritch as Aunt Polly.
 This ran in the Sunday tea-time slot, which often featured reasonably faithful adaptations of classic novels aimed at a family audience, although in this instance it followed the Disney film (and not the original novel) by having Pollyanna injured in a fall from a tree.

+1982 TV movie

+The Adventures of Pollyanna aired on The Magical World of Disney, starring Patsy Kensit as Pollyanna and Shirley Jones as Aunt Polly.

 1986 TV series

 Nippon Animation of Japan released Ai Shoujo Pollyanna Monogatari (The Story of Pollyanna, Girl of Love), a fifty-one episode anime television series that made up the 1986 installment of the studio's World Masterpiece Theater, and had famous singer Mitsuko Horie playing the role of Pollyanna.